Skip to content

 From there I took the same bus back in the direction of the Black Isle Brewery.
 From the nearest bus stop it was still a 25 minute walk, but who cares when your walking in the Highlands?
 The brewery didn’t actually have a taproom—just some cans in a fridge.
 They did however spontaneously offered to give me a tour of the brewery, which of course made me very happy!

-The way back was actually even less convenient, so I ordered a taxi straight to the Black Isle Bar.
-There I still managed to find a couple of beers not available in the brewery, so double win!
+The way back from the brewery to town was even less convenient—Scottish public transport truly works in mysterious ways—so I ordered a taxi straight to the Black Isle Bar.
+There I actually managed to find a couple of beers not available in the brewery, so happy me!

-After checking in to my hotel, and briefly closing my eyes, I popped by at the Victorian Market, where everything seems to close quite early… Moonshine was still open though, so I had a can there.
+After checking in to my hotel, and briefly closing my eyes, I popped by at the Victorian Market, where everything seems to close quite early… Moonshine was still open though, so I had a can of beer there.

 Since it was still a bit early to go for dinner, I also made a stop at Highlander.
 While most of their beers are pretty standard, they do seem to have a special place in their heart—and fridges—for a local brewery: Dog Falls